travi/example-framework/README.md

-# Travi Framework Sample Implementation
+# Sample Implementation of the Travi Framework

 ## Getting Started
 ### Install dependencies